sonocotta/raspberry-media-center/README.md

 ### Raspberry Pi 5 note

-Raspberry Pi 5 is the first one that allows to drive multiple I2S data lines using the same interface.
-What it means in practice, is that while all older Pis have just 3 I2S lines (CLK, WS, DATA), Pi5 support up to 4 Data lines (CLK, WS, D0, D1, D2, D3), capable of driving 4 independent audio interfaces.
+Raspberry Pi 5 is the first one that allows the user to drive multiple I2S data lines using the same interface.
+What it means in practice is that while all older Pis have just 3 I2S lines (CLK, WS, DATA), Pi5 supports up to 4 Data lines (CLK, WS, D0, D1, D2, D3), capable of driving 4 independent audio interfaces.

-2X Raspberry Pi hats have support for alternative data lines.
-You need to short some solder bridge to use it though.
+2X Raspberry Pi hats support alternative data lines.
+You need to short some solder bridge to use it, though.
 It allows configuring Hats to use different pins and stack them together to create 4 individual stereo interfaces (8 channels in total) using the same device.

-By default, 2X hat uses pins 21,23 for data, with the possibility to switch to pins 25, and 27 with solder bridges and stack 2 boards together.
+By default, the 2X hat uses pins 21, 23 for data, with the possibility to switch to pins 25 and 27 with solder bridges and stack 2 boards together.

 | HiFi Hat (rev C) | HiFi Hat (rev D) | HiFi-Amped Hat | Loud Hat |
 |----------|----------|----------|----------|
 | ![image](https://github.com/user-attachments/assets/3c126719-d0ca-40b3-92d4-5b542fd0c335) | ![image](https://github.com/user-attachments/assets/0c429268-412e-41a2-90dc-f3e49f5cc586) | ![image](https://github.com/user-attachments/assets/496798fa-75e0-4205-bcec-b438e2711599) | ![image](https://github.com/user-attachments/assets/cbbade50-5d49-4a8b-954c-81f5a1c80550)

-Configuration value that allows this is quite simply
+The configuration value that allows this is quite simply

 ```
 dtoverlay=hifiberry-dac8x
 ```

-At this point, all Hats with 1X marking is a single DAC version that can be used with every Pi, including Pi 5.
+At this point, all Hats with 1X marking a single DAC version that can be used with every Pi, including Pi 5.
 The 2X version uses two data lines of the Pi5 and will work out-of-the-box with it.
 It can be changed to use a second set of data lines, so 2 boards stacked together will utilize 4 DACs or 8 channels of audio.
 You can short data lines together and use 2X Hat with Pi2/3/4, having 2 parallel DAC channels.

 ## Demo